Detailed Engineering of Creating Value from Waste (CVW™) Sustainable Technology at Canadian Natural Horizon

 Titanium Corporation Inc.

-The objective of this project is to implement front-end engineering and design studies, detailed engineering, construction and commissioning at Canadian Natural’s Horizon mine.
-This FEED study will support the demonstration phase of the project.
+The objective of this project is to detail engineer a full-scale first-of-kind froth treatment tailings remediation and product recovery facility at Canadian Natural’s Horizon mine.
+This detailed engineering will support the demonstration phase of the project.

 Titanium’s Creating Value from Waste (CVW™) Horizon project is a commercial scale prototype demonstration of a first-of-kind sustainable technology designed to remediate oil sands froth treatment tailings.
 The project will be jointly conducted and implemented with Titanium’s industry partner, Canadian Natural Resources Limited (“Canadian Natural”) at their Horizon oil sands site.